 You and your spouse will both have the opportunity to voice your concerns, be heard and have a direct say in the terms of your settlement.

-Your agreement will only be final when both parties say it is.
+Your agreement will only be final when both parties agree and say it is.
 In mediation, you will have the opportunity to change your mind on issues as many times as you need to throughout the process.

 3. You want your agreement to be fair to both you and your spouse.